knobs-dials/square-stat/README.md

 ### square-swap

-Shows how swapped-out size, by program names.
+Shows how swapped-out (/ allocated-in-swap) size, by program names.
 Based on /proc/*/status

 ### TODO